-We are currently working on a variety of experiments involving these nanoscale Josephson junctions and other superconducting structures that will allow us to probe novel quantum effects in our microwave circuits.
-We are fabricating superconducting circuits for forming lowtemperature detectors of single microwave photons and for implementing a new scheme for the efficient readout of the quantum state of superconducting qubits [2-4].
-We are also working with collaborators at the University of Wisconsin, Madison to develop hybrid quantum/ classical superconducting chips that allow us to perform coherent quantum control of a superconducting qubit based on digital pulses from a Single Flux Quantum (SFQ) circuit [5,6].
+We are currently working on a variety of experiments involving these nanoscale Josephson junctions and other superconducting structures that allow us to probe novel quantum effects in our microwave circuits.
+We are fabricating superconducting circuits for forming lowtemperature detectors of single microwave photons and for implementing a new scheme for the efficient readout of the quantum state of superconducting qubits [2,3].
+We are also working with collaborators at the University of Wisconsin, Madison to develop hybrid quantum/classical superconducting chips that allow us to perform coherent quantum control of a superconducting qubit based on digital pulses from a Single Flux Quantum (SFQ) circuit [4,5].
+In another effort, we are using particular combinations of superconducting lumped-circuit elements to engineer metamaterial transmission lines that exhibit novel mode structures characteristic of left-handed materials.
+We are fabricating such metamaterial transmission lines from Al and Nb films on Si and characterizing these at low temperatures [6].
+We are working on experiments to couple these left-handed lines to superconducting qubits for experiments involving the exchange of microwave photons [7].